Skip to content

 Will I have to pay an excess to make a claim?

-When you make a claim on any insurance policy, you’ll normally have to pay an excess.
-These excess payments are the portion of the total claim cost you cover yourself, while the rest is paid by your insurer.
+Yes, when you make a claim on any insurance policy, you’ll normally have to pay an excess.
+The excess payment is the amount of the total claim cost you cover yourself, while the rest is paid by your insurer.

 Choosing a higher excess level when shopping for home contents insurance can sometimes reduce your premium.
 But bear in mind that the excess you pay for claiming on your personal possessions policy may be different to the excess due on standard home contents claims.